evantimms/jsoc_frontend_interview/README.md

 | Asset Impact (asset_impact)         | low   | medium | high                    |
 | Clients Affected (clients_affected) | False | False  | True                    |

-Each metric has a rating (low, medium, high) depending on it's value.
-The priority assigned to the attack should be equal to the highest rating.
-For example, if an attack has metrics with low and high ratings, it should be assigned "High" for the priority.
+Each of the above metrics has a rating associated with it (low, medium, high).
+For example, country_code can have the ratings of Low (when it is equal to CA), Medium (=US), or high (when it is any other country code).

 Show the attack priority (Low, Medium, High) for each attack item in the list.
+The attack priority should be given the same value as the highest rating from each of the above metrics.
 This can be added as a row much like how the other metrics are shown in the list item.

-Hint: Pay attention to clients_affected.
+Hint: Pay attention to the metric clients_affected.
 It has the same value for medium and low.
 Think about how the final priority is assigned if another metric has a medium rating, but clients_affected is False.

 Example: